PIRomanCod/Power-BI-Portfolio/README.md

 ## License
-Due to the extensive time invested in projects development and in consideration of privacy concerns, the some PBIX fils are currently not publicly accessible on GitHub.
-Should anyone have an interest in obtaining access to the code, please do not hesitate to contact me directly.
-Your understanding is greatly appreciated.
+Due to the large amount of time invested in the projects development and for privacy reasons, the full PBIX files are not publicly available on GitHub, only visualizations.
+If anyone is interested in getting access to the code, feel free to contact me directly.
+Your understanding will be highly appreciated.
 Please check out my [WebSite](https://www.) profile.
-Thank you
+Thanks